Why I teach the practice of Yoga for Good Health & Calmness

 To share with you that- which- i- experience.
 Which is; with right effort Yoga, as a system of mind, breathing, lifestyle & physical practices shows us how to to use our energy properly, awakens our-self to the sacredness of life and how to live from a place of peace.
 When we our peaceful within ourselves we help bring peace to the wider world.

 It’s not beginners or advanced yoga, its yoga that everybody can come too.
 Some folk may have more practised experience, some folk have none, however the essence of Yoga for good health & calmness is that we all do the same practice.
-The practice will meet your willingness to use it as a tool for self- discovery it is not determined by how flexible, advanced or practised one is.
-Age does not hinder the practice of Yoga for Good Health and Calmness, there is no obligation to “keep up” only that you bring right effort to your practice, to be in the practice with your own rhythm.
-The physical postures are one aspect of the whole practice, not the focus.
+It will meet your willingness to use it as a tool for self- discovery it is not determined by how flexible, advanced or experienced one is.
+Age does not hinder the practice of Yoga for Good Health and Calmness, there is no obligation to “keep up” only that you bring right effort & attitude and be in the practice with your own rhythm.
+The physical postures are one aspect of Yoga for good health and calmness, not the focus.

 It is not about forcing and achieving beautiful postures or becoming more spiritual, or attached to a particular style.
 Yoga for good health & calmness endeavors to offer ways to transcend the externals of the material world, to a more internal experience, rooted in the Niyama of self -study – Svadhyaya.
 A Yoga practice with Carmen draws on systematic Yoga techniques & rituals, which allow us to directly experience the powerful ways to build vital life energy and equally to recognise when we need to make lifestyle adjustments in order to keep ourselves strong, let go of limiting beliefs, develop our experience of peace, and balancing the body.

 With more focused awareness from a regular practice we become receptive, relaxed and calm tuning into the truth of who you are: your own authority, (Sat)- truth (Chit) – consciousness (Ananda) – bliss

 Embracing the whole system of Yoga…….